Ready to have a Twin Lakes wedding or an epic elopement even if you’re disabled?

 Your wedding day can be everything you love.
 Swimming, mountains, laughter and not letting any limitation hold you back.
 This is my favorite thing about mountain elopements here in Colorado.
 You can get married by yourself and go swimming and camping right after!

-We met through instagram, finally someone who understood the complexities of striving to be yourself, full of adventure and not taking no for an answer as you pursue your dreams.
+I meet Mairead and her partner Lashaw through instagram.
+When I first meet Mairead I felt like “finally someone who understood the complexities of striving to be yourself, full of adventure and not taking no for an answer as you pursue your dreams despite your disabilities.”

 Mairead (chroniczebra), like me has a condition called P.O.T.S.
 I’ve been hesitant to share any details of my chronic illness because I don’t want clients to loose confidence in my ability to work, though my illness greatly affects my daily life.
 But today as I share my heart behind this stylized swimming chronic illness elopement I know I must share a little.